Follow Us Online

-Making the decision to prepare for emergency begins with a level of awareness.
-A prepper knows that there are possible threats, and it only makes sense to be as prepared as possible beginning with elemental disaster items to sustain basic needs (food, water, clothing and shelter) and then adding more preparedness layers onto it.
+Making the decision to prepare for an emergency begins with a level of awareness.
+A prepper knows that there are possible threats, and it only makes sense to be as prepared as possible beginning with elemental disaster items to sustain basic needs (food, water, clothing, and shelter) and then adding more preparedness layers onto it.
 Basic disaster items are intended to sustain a person and their family for 3-5 days.
 One of the common reasons why people do not prepare is because of the overwhelming nature of it all.
-Having a guide to help with assist in determining what steps need to be taken by you and your family members when an emergency arise.
+Having a guide to help will assist in determining what steps need to be taken by you and your family members when an emergency arises.

 Family – Make a Plan